 Input from stakeholders

 There has been a long process of receiving input from various stakeholders regarding the observables content of SNOMED CT.
+Stakeholders who have been involved in the development and testing out of the Observables model include the LOINC mapping project, the Observables and Investigation Model project, the Functioning and Activities project, the Nursing SIG, and the IPaLM SIG.

 Degree of consensus on the statement of problem